Gigi Hadid Gets Support From Parents Yolanda and Mohamed Hadid at NYFW

 Of designer Hilfiger, who has previously collaborated with Gigi on her own line, Yolanda added, "Tommy’s like our family.
 We worked together for four years with Gigi and they become family.
 I’ll always be here to support them, and we love him.”

-In addition to supporting Hilfiger, Gigi had a busy day on Monday.
-She also walked in the Anna Sui show, rocking a gold shimmery dress and a bold floral frock.
+Gigi had a busy day on Monday.
+In addition to modeling for Tommy Hilfiger, she also walked in the Anna Sui show, rocking a gold shimmery dress and a bold floral frock.

-Gigi and Bella Hadid have had a busy week, modelling in NYFW.
-For more, watch the clip below:
+Gigi also hit the runway with sister Bella and brother Anwar for the Prabal Gurung spring/summer 2019 show.

 RELATED CONTENT: